 IX.

-“A--a moral one?” asked the prince, involuntarily.“Yes, my boy.
+“Yes, my boy.
 I wish to present him: General Ivolgin and Prince Muishkin!
 But what’s the matter?... what?...
-How is Marfa Borisovna?” |
+How is Marfa Borisovna?”

 “There,” explained the prince, with great delight and animation, “there, that’s the abbot’s real signature--from a manuscript of the fourteenth century.
 All these old abbots and bishops used to write most beautifully, with such taste and so much care and diligence.
 Have you no copy of Pogodin, general?
 If you had one I could show you another type.
 Stop a bit--here you have the large round writing common in France during the eighteenth century.
 Some of the letters are shaped quite differently from those now in use.
 It was the writing current then, and employed by public writers generally.
 I copied this from one of them, and you can see how good it is.
 Look at the well-rounded a and d.
 I have tried to translate the French character into the Russian letters--a difficult thing to do, but I think I have succeeded fairly.
 Here is a fine sentence, written in a good, original hand--‘Zeal triumphs over all.’
 That is the script of the Russian War Office.
 That is how official documents addressed to important personages should be written.
 The letters are round, the type black, and the style somewhat remarkable.
 A stylist would not allow these ornaments, or attempts at flourishes--just look at these unfinished tails!--but it has distinction and really depicts the soul of the writer.
 He would like to give play to his imagination, and follow the inspiration of his genius, but a soldier is only at ease in the guard-room, and the pen stops half-way, a slave to discipline.
 How delightful!
 The first time I met an example of this handwriting, I was positively astonished, and where do you think I chanced to find it?
 In Switzerland, of all places!
 Now that is an ordinary English hand.
 It can hardly be improved, it is so refined and exquisite--almost perfection.
 This is an example of another kind, a mixture of styles.
 The copy was given me by a French commercial traveller.
 It is founded on the English, but the downstrokes are a little blacker, and more marked.
 Notice that the oval has some slight modification--it is more rounded.
 This writing allows for flourishes; now a flourish is a dangerous thing!
 Its use requires such taste, but, if successful, what a distinction it gives to the whole!
 It results in an incomparable type--one to fall in love with!”